- Covering the costs of cancer treatment

 If you think an insurance company has treated you unfairly, contact your state insurance commissioner.
 See the “To learn more” section to find your state insurance department.

 Health insurance options for young adults

 If you’re young and healthy, you may think you don’t have to worry about health insurance.
-Maybe you can’t afford it anyway.
-But even young adults have accidents and serious illnesses, and find themselves needing health care.
+But the new health law requires most Americans to have coverage.
+Even young adults have accidents and serious illnesses, and find themselves needing health care.
 There are health insurance options for this age group.

 Here are some health insurance options for young adults: